libp2p/docs/content/concepts/hole-punching.md

 ![](https://i.imgur.com/sMGMfGZ.png)

-libp2p hole punching can be derived in two phases, a preparation phase and a hole punching phase.
+libp2p hole punching can be divided into two phases, a preparation phase and a hole punching phase.

 ### Phase I: Preparation